Private 2 Day Northern Lights Tour of Iceland’s Golden Circle & the South Coast

 So don't delay any longer!
 Hurry now to secure your place on this exciting tour, perfectly balancing major sightseeing with the chance to see the gorgeous Northern Lights.
 Check availability by choosing a date.

-Beginning with the famous Golden Circle tour, you will be picked up from your accommodation in Reykjavík and driven roughly one hour to your first stop of the day, Haukadalur geothermal valley, home to the hot springs, Strokkur and Geysir.
+Beginning with the famous Golden Circle tour, you will be picked up from the airport or your accommodation in Reykjavík and driven roughly one hour to your first stop of the day, Haukadalur geothermal valley, home to the hot springs, Strokkur and Geysir.

 Geysir, of course, lent its name to geysers across the world, but now lies dormant, in stark comparison to its cousin, Strokkur, which will routinely erupt every five to ten minutes, making for a fantastic photograph.
 Besides the hot springs themselves, visitors to the valley can also look upon steaming fumaroles, volcanic vents and bubbling hot pools.

 From there, you will be heading to Gullfoss, one of Iceland's most beautiful and dramatic attractions.
 Water from the Hvítá river plummets 32 metres over two cragged "steps", falling majestically into the narrow, dark canyon below.
 On sunny days, it is possible to see rainbows forming in the upswelling mist, thus complimenting any photographs taken at this attraction.

 After these brilliant sights, you will go to Friðheimar farm for lunch.
 The theme of Friðheimar´s cuisine is tomatoes, in many different forms, not surprising as four different varieties of tomato are cultivated in the farm's adjacent greenhouses.
 This is truly an organic and classy culinary experience.

 Next, you will make a passing visit to an old power plant called Ljósafossvirkjun and, from there, to another plant called Nesjavellir, the latter of which boasts a stunning view over the last stop of the day, Þingvellir National Park.